 Wrap Up: Is Henkel Cruelty-Free?

-Therefore, Henkel is not considered to be cruelty-free and will be added to my list of brands that test on animals.
+Therefore, Henkel is not considered to be cruelty-free.
+They will be added to my list of brands that test on animals.